 Preparing for your appointment

-If you think you may have prehypertension or high blood pressure, make an appointment with your family doctor or health care provider to have your blood pressure checked.
+If you think you may have elevated blood pressure or high blood pressure, make an appointment with your family doctor or health care provider to have your blood pressure checked.

 No special preparations are necessary to have your blood pressure checked.
 You might want to wear a short-sleeved shirt to your appointment so that the blood pressure cuff can fit around your arm properly.
 You might want to avoid caffeinated food and drinks right before your test.
 You may want to use the toilet before having your blood pressure measured.